lbertelo/mfcrawler/README.md

     * Manage Project : Allow to load or delete projects.

 * Configuration
-    * Proxy : Allow to configure proxy settings
+    * Proxy : Allow to configure proxy settings.
     * General : Allow to configure global settings that not depend on the crawl project.

 ### Tabbed Panes